2018 Webinar: Cost-Effective Approach to Evaluation of Abnormal Liver Enzymes

 Elliot B. Tapper

-Dr. Elliot Tapper is Assistant Professor of Medicine at the University of Michigan Health System.
+Elliot Tapper, MD is Assistant Professor of Medicine at the University of Michigan Health System.
 Dr. Tapper’s research aims to improve the outcomes, quality of life and freedom from adverse events for patients with cirrhosis.
 His efforts focus on delineating quality indicators and developing interventions for the management and prevention of cirrhotic complications.
 His work on patient-centered, cost-effective diagnostic strategies for elevated liver enzymes have been published in journals including the American Journal of Gastroenterology, Journal of Hepatology, JAMA Internal Medicine, and the New England Journal of Medicine.